Here's Who's Winning in the Latest Trump-Harris Presidential Polls - ExBulletin

 According to the polls, who will win the election, Harris or Trump?

-Trump is favored to win the Electoral College 52 times out of 100, compared to Harris' 47, according to election forecasts from FiveThirtyEights.
+Trump is favored to win the Electoral College 53 times out of 100, compared to Harris' 47, according to election forecasts from FiveThirtyEights.
+Statistician Nate Silvers' model shows Trump has a 51.5% chance of winning.

 Large number

-1.2.
-That's the number of points by which Harris leads Trump in the FiveThirtyEights polling average.
-Meanwhile, the RealClearPolitics polling average shows Trump up 0.5, and Nate Silver gives Harris up 0.9 points in his Silver Bulletin forecast.
+1 point.
+That's Harris' average lead over Trump in the FiveThirtyEights polling average.
+Meanwhile, the RealClearPolitics polling average shows Trump up 0.2, and Nate Silver gives Harris up 0.9 points in his Silver Bulletin forecast.

 How Does Harris Fare Against Trump in Swing States?

-Harris leads in Michigan and Wisconsin, and Trump in Pennsylvania, North Carolina, Georgia and Arizona; they are tied in Nevada, according to the Silver Bulletin.
-However, many of the seven swing states have margins of less than a percentage point.
+Harris leads in Michigan and Wisconsin, and Trump leads in Pennsylvania, North Carolina, Georgia, Arizona and Nevada, according to Silver Bulletin polling averages.
+That means Trump would win the Electoral College if all swing state polls were completely accurate, but many of the seven swing states, including crucial Pennsylvania, have margins of less than a percentage point.

 Surprising fact